HackingGate/tailwind-nextjs-blog/data/blog/the-site-is-now-on-nextjs-and-tailwind.md

 ## Breaking Changes

-- The old site is hosted on GitLab Pages alongside with Cloudflare CDN.
+- The old site is hosted on GitLab Pages with Cloudflare CDN in front of it.
 The new site is hosted on Cloudflare Pages.
 - The old site is built with Jekyll.
 The new site is built with Next.js and Tailwind.
 - The old site still can be found at https://hackinggate.gitlab.io.
 The new site is hosted at https://hackinggate.com.
 - The old site's source code is hosted on GitLab.
 The new site's source code is hosted on GitHub.